Glazzerino/Autonote/README.md

 Autonote is a note-taking, note-scanning application with students in mind.

 ### Description
-The app makes use of text recognition, keyword detection and chronological order to compile and automatically organize class notes, both scanned and digital, for easy visualization.
+The app makes use of text recognition, keyword detection and chronological order to compile and automatically organize notebook, both scanned and digital, for easy visualization.
 It also enables the user to  share their notes with more people and export it to a desktop-friendly format.

 ### App Evaluation
 [Evaluation of your app across the following attributes]